Is a Detoxification Program Necessary?

 The extended abuse of drugs results in physical dependency.

-Dependency means that the body no longer functions properly without the drug, and coming off can be painful and dangerous.
-This detoxification process is also known as “withdrawal.”
+Dependency means that the body no longer functions properly without the drug, and coming off the drug can be painful and dangerous.
+This detoxification process is also known as withdrawal.
 Medical assistance may be necessary to make the process physically tolerable and safe.